learningequality/studio/docs/add_content.rst

          Exercise Questions tab options.

 #.
-Click the **+ QUESTION** button to add a new question to the exercise.
+Click the |plus| **QUESTION** button to add a new question to the exercise.
 Question editor field offers similar options as a basic text editor.
 You can format the text to be bold, add image files, undo and redo actions.

    .. figure:: img/question-editor.png
          :alt: Question field editor.